-It may seem like an obvious tip, but to save yourself some serious headaches down the line, it's best to learn as much as you possibly can about the person you're considering as a roommate.
-Even if you know the person, issues do come up with roommates that may not be a big deal if you were just friends hanging out occasionally.
-Behold Brick Underground's (updated) roommate questionnaire, with 20 queries that will get at the heart of a potential roommate's lifestyle without being unnecessarily intrusive, or downright offensive.
+So if you’re going the roommate route, obviously it's best to learn as much as you possibly can about the person you're considering living with.
+Even if you know the individual(s), issues do come up with roommates that may not be a big deal if you were just friends hanging out occasionally.
+Behold Brick Underground's (updated) roommate questionnaire, with 21 queries that will get at the heart of a potential roommate's lifestyle without being unnecessarily intrusive, or downright offensive.

 Need help finding a rental that allows temporary walls--or a landlord who will accept multiple guarantors?
 The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of Triplemint's corporate relocation rate--where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
 Bonus: The agents at Triplemint are a delight to deal with.

 3. Do you like to have friends over or keep the party outside?

 This is a polite way to figure out whether they plan to invite guests to your place every night of the week and turn your place into party central.
 If you're studying for the bar or are in med school, pub hoppers may be better.